 To sum up: don’t let anxiety kill your good judgment and don’t get worried too early.
 You will get users and they will love your app, but it takes time and requires work.
 It’s not by magic that they appear.
 Follow these recommendations and you’ll see the results.

 If you are looking to build your MVP and want someone to help you out, we are here to help!
-Apply to our MVP Sprint program and get the best coaching and guidance by the Bravo Team.
+Contact sales and get the best coaching and guidance by the Bravo Team.